anupamme/Multi-Agent-Scientist/README.md

 arXiv: For access to pre-print scientific papers.
 PubMed: For access to biomedical literature.
 Patent Offices: For providing patent search APIs.
-Contact
-For questions or support, please contact [angelovskiandrej5@gmail.com].

 Note: This project is intended for educational and research purposes only.